dotnet/winforms/README.md

 The Visual Studio WinForms designer is not yet available and will be part of a Visual Studio 2019 update.
 In short, we need to move to an out-of-proc model (relative to Visual Studio) for the designer.

-## How to Engage, Contribute and Provide Feedback
+## How to Engage, Contribute, and Provide Feedback

 Some of the best ways to contribute are to try things out, file bugs, join in design conversations, and fix issues.